 Before the boat transport company collects your vessel, be sure to inspect it for damages.
 Take photos and document existing damage.
 Take pictures of how to set up boat if you have to dismantle parts to fit transport size or to prevent damage.
 Close and secure hatches and windows, latch cabin and tape the outside.

 Store breakables in a safe place and remove personal belongings from the cabin.
 Ask the boat transport company for a list of prohibited items and remove them before boat is collected, including electronics, radio transmitters, canvas covers and cushions, outriggers, flagstaffs, radar transmitters, anchors, depth sounders, valuables, antennae, screens, and propellers.

 #5: Empty the Tanks

-Keep your boat as light as possible by emptying all the water and fuel tanks to no more than one quarter full.
-Remove any water in the bilge, and remove the drain plugs from the hull.
-Use a chlorine bleach solution to flush and sanitize tanks.
-Drain your boat’s air conditioners, pumps and water systems and remove drain plugs from the hull.
+Keep your boat as light as possible by emptying water and fuel tanks to no more than one quarter full.
+Remove water in bilge and drain plugs from hull.
+Use chlorine bleach solution to flush and sanitize tanks.
+Drain your boat’s air conditioners, pumps, and water systems and remove drain plugs from the hull.